 - Fire & Emergency Plan – display the plan in a visible place and make sure it is understood

-- Safety Signage - this won't be on your notice board necessarily, but suitable health and safety signs should be displayed at the site perimiter and around the site
+- Safety Signage - this won't be on your notice board necessarily, but suitable health and safety signs should be displayed at the site perimeter and around the site

-- F10 – under CDM notifiable projects need to have an F10 and this should be displayed on site
+- F10 – all CDM notifiable projects need to have an F10 and this should be displayed on site

 Safe Methods of Work